Last updated on

 I’m going to miss these faces.

-Some useful info on getting to the Gilis
+Some useful info on the Gilis

 We went to Gili Air via a boat from Padang Bai.
 We hired scooters in Ubud to make the journey to Padang Bai, which took about an hour and a half and is well sign posted.
 There are some horror stories of boats sinking/getting damaged en-route to the Gilis, but we had no problems with our company Gili Gili.
 Our only advice would be to sit inside.
 We sat on the roof to begin with and got soaked within a few minutes and had to come down as the sea was dangerously choppy.
 We went back up after reaching calmer waters.
 It took an hour and a half to get there via Lombok.
 Our boat cost $120 for a return journey, You can get cheaper tickets if you take the slow ferry or go with a less reputable firm (the journey is notoriously choppy so we didn’t think it worth the risk).